 in the top right corner to come back to Medusa.

-Find previous four-or-so posts
+Find previous four-or-so posts by scrolling down

-today’s; or find previous poets by
+at the bottom of this column; or find previous poets

-or go to Medusa’s Rapsheet at the bottom
+Medusa’s Rapsheet at the bottom of

-of the blue column at the right
+the blue column at the right

-and find the date you want.
+to find the date you want.

 Would you like to be a SnakePal?

 All you have to do is send poetry and/or

 work from all over the world—including